1998–99 United States network television schedule

 PBS, the Public Broadcasting Service, is not included; member stations have local flexibility over most of their schedules and broadcast times for network shows may vary.
 Also not included is Pax TV (now Ion), a venture of Paxson Communications (now Ion Media) that debuted on August 31, 1998; although Pax carried a limited schedule of first-run programs in its early years, its schedule otherwise was composed mainly of syndicated reruns.

+This is the UPN fall season expanding five nights a week for the first time ever from September 1998 and The WB expanding five nights a week with the new Thursday night lineup from the fall season.